 In this article, we discuss what a solar generator is, how they work, the pros and cons of owning one, as well as how to choose the right one to power your needs.

 What Exactly Is a Solar Generator?

-To put it simply, a solar generator is a battery storage system that is portable and powered by solar panels.
+To put it simply, a solar generator is a battery storage system that is portable and powered by panels.

 A solar generator generally consists of a battery, an inverter, and a charge controller, and is usually installed alongside solar panels.
 It’s more of a small, portable “power station” as opposed to an actual generator, as it can’t generate electricity on its own.